Bioimaging Research Group

 2. Establishment of technology for quantification of intra-/inter-cellular substances based on fluorescence correlation spectroscopy (FCS)

-3. Synthetic probe design to visualize the target protein, cholesterol.
+3. Synthetic probe design to visualize the disease-related substances.

 4. Design of nanocarbon electrode materials that can expand the possibility of electroanalysis